THE COURTS' COVID-19 MESSAGECourts of Saskatchewan

 PART 4 - CHAMBERS AND PRE-TRIAL CONFERENCES (OTHER THAN CHILD PROTECTION)

-Chambers proceedings and Pre-Trial Conferences will be presumptively in person.
-Those that wish to appear remotely should contact the local registrar, in advance, and seek leave from the presiding judge to appear remotely.
+Commencing on the Effective Date, all Chambers proceedings and Pre-Trial Conferences will be presumptively in person unless otherwise ordered.
+Those who wish to appear remotely should contact the local registrar, in advance, to seek leave from the presiding judge to appear remotely.

 PART 5 - USE OF TECHNOLOGY